CloudLabsAI-Azure/Migrating-on-prem-mysql-database-to-azure-mysql-database/Instructions/HANDS-ON LAB: MIGRATE ON-PREMISES MYSQL DATABASES TO AZURE DATABASE FOR MYSQL 02.md

       ![](Media/workbench.png)

 1. Once the editor opens up copy paste the below query to create a database and a table

+   >**Note**: Please copy-paste the commands in the notepad before pasting it inside the editor to avoid mistakes.

      ```
      -- Create a database